mekb-turtle/nbt-convert/man/nbt-convert.1.md

 string|binary: Type to convert to. edit: Open the file in your text editor.

 input: Input file\
-Defaults to stdin.
 Use - for stdin.

 output: Output file\
-Defaults to stdin, or to input when editing.
 Use - for stdin.

 # EXAMPLES